SeldonIO/seldonio.github.com/movie-recommender-demo.md

 The model is fast to create and requires very little RAM.

 ### Word2vec Model
-This model runs on the session histories of all the users movie ratings and runs the word2vec language model on it to create movie vectors that can be compared fro similrity.
+This model runs on the session histories of all the users movie ratings and runs the word2vec language model on it to create movie vectors that can be compared for similarity.
 The settings are:

 {% highlight json %}
 { "min_word_count":50, "vector_size":30 }
 {% endhighlight %}

 We ignore movies that have been viewed less than 50 times and create vectors of size 30.
-The model takes around 2G of memory for this data to run.